johannfh/juice/games/House of Whimsies/Readme.md

-GAME PITCH: "House of Whimsies: The Enchanted Repair
+# House of Whimsies: The Enchanted Repair

 "HOW WOULD YOU PITCH YOUR GAME IN ONE LINE?